Need an idea for a game? Try starting with my Game Design Improv app!

 Software for Interactive Fiction

-- Twine is a good tool to let you focus on writing; ideal for RPGs, interactive fiction, and other text-heavy games.
+- Twine is a good game creation tool to let you focus on writing; ideal for RPGs, interactive fiction, and other text-heavy games.

 - Versu is another great deal for making a game around interactive fiction.